SmithsonianWorkshops/SMSC_2024_Conservation_Genomics/Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 Gene Model Mapper (GeMoMa) is a homology-based gene prediction program.
 GeMoMa uses the annotation of protein-coding genes in a reference genome to infer the annotation of protein-coding genes in a target genome.
 Thus, GeMoMa uses amino acid and intron position conservation to create gen models.
 In addition, GeMoMa allows to incorporate RNA-seq evidence for splice site prediction. (see more in [GeMoMa](http://www.jstacs.de/index.php/GeMoMa-Docs)).

 In this section, we show how to run the main modules and analysis with GeMoMa using real data.
 We will start the genome annotation for our Clouded Leopard final genome.
 Since GeMoMa uses the annotation of coding genes from reference genome the first step is to download some reference genomes (taxa_assembly.fasta) with its genome annotation (taxa_annotation.gff).
 We have done this for you already to speed up the process.
-The reference genomes that we have are located here ```/data/genomics/workshops/smsc_2023/ref_genomes```.
+The reference genomes that we have are located here ```/data/genomics/workshops/smsc_2024/ref_genomes```.
 We have a total of 6 reference genomes for closely related taxa:

-* Neofelis nebulosa (Clouded Leopard v1)
-* Neofelis diardi
-* Felis catus (Domestic Cat)
-* Canis familiaris (Domestic Dog)
-* Homo sapiens (Human)
+* Atlantisia rogersi (Island rail)
+* Falco peregrinus (Peregrine falcon)
+* Gallus gallus (red junglefowl )
+* Strigops habroptila (Kākāpō)
+* Zapornia atra (Henderson crake)
+* Taeniopygia (Zebra finch)

 If you wish to download other genomes you need to search on known genome databases or genome hubs.
 For instance, you can search on NCBI genomes and get the ftp url and download the files (gff and fasta) using wget.